IN THIS ARTICLE

-Typhoid fever occurs infrequently in industrialized countries; only about 400 cases per year are reported in the U.S., and the majority (about 75%) of these occur in people returning from a visit to a developing country.
+Typhoid fever occurs infrequently in industrialized countries; only about 400 cases per year are reported in the U.S., and the majority of these occur in people returning from a visit to a developing country.
 The U.S. Centers for Disease Control and Prevention (CDC) estimate that 21 million cases occur worldwide per year with about 200,000 deaths.
 Paratyphoid fever, like typhoid fever, occurs infrequently in industrialized countries.
-About 100-400 cases per year occur in the U.S., with about 80% originating in people who travel to a developing country.
-Fortunately, paratyphoid fever is not as severe an infection as typhoid; deaths result in less than 1% of diagnosed patients.
+About 100-400 cases per year occur in the U.S., with a majority originating in people who travel to a developing country.
+Fortunately, paratyphoid fever is not as severe an infection as typhoid.
+Deaths result in less than 1% of diagnosed patients.
 Both typhoid and paratyphoid fevers have been termed "enteric fever," but this term is not specific and a few authors use the term for any Salmonella infection.

 Must Read Articles Related to Salmonella